 THE WYOMING GOVERNORS RESIDENCE FOUNDATION BOARD OF DIRECTORS

-The Wyoming Governors Residence Foundation Board works closely with the First Lady to ensure small projects around the facilities can be funded; it also provides support for the First Lady’s Initiative.
-With the election of Governor Mark Gordon, First Lady Jennie Gordon selected a new group of individuals to serve on the Board.
+The Wyoming Governors Residence Foundation Board works closely with the First Lady to ensure small projects around the facilities can be funded; additionally, it is the governing body for First Lady Jennie Gordon's initiative, Wyoming Hunger Initiative.
 The Board focuses on supporting the work of Wyoming Hunger Initiative, to include raising funds to reinvest in anti-hunger organizations across the state working to fight food insecurity for Wyoming children and families.

 WYOMING FIRST LADY JENNIE GORDON

 First Lady Jennie Gordon attended the University of Wyoming where she received a Bachelor’s Degree in Health Sciences.
 Jennie worked for 15 years as a Laboratory Medical Technologist at Sheridan Memorial Hospital.
 She later served as a field service representative for Abbott Laboratories where she traveled throughout the western United States repairing and servicing laboratory equipment at hospitals, clinics and private practices.
 Her interest in fighting childhood hunger was sparked long before becoming First Lady when she learned about the issue of food insecurity among residents of Sheridan County.
 Since that time, she has volunteered at various Wyoming anti-hunger organizations and is passionate about shedding light on the good work that is being done throughout the state to reduce childhood hunger.